ray-di/Ray.Di/README.md

     }
 }
 ```
-Finally we bind to the provider using the ->toProvider clause:
+Finally we bind to the provider using the ->toProvider method:

 ```php
 $this->bind('TransactionLogInterface')->toProvider('DatabaseTransactionLogProvider');